angband/angband/docs/customize.rst

 Angband uses a few built-in keymaps.
 These are for the movement keys (they are mapped to ``;`` plus the number, e.g. ``5`` -> ``;5``), amongst others.
 You can see the full list in pref.prf, but they shouldn't impact you in any way.

+A keymap's action can include multiple commands.
+For instance, a priest who has inscribed the first spellbook with '@m1' could have a keymap with the action of 'm1dm1f' to cast Bless and Heroism.
+Such keymaps can abort early without completing the remaining commands if:

+* The player is disturbed before the next command in the keymap.
+* (new since 4.2.5-460-... in Vanilla) The next key to be processed in the keymap does not correspond to a command.
+Note that if the next key is a space, ESCAPE, or the alert key (ASCII 7), those correspond to the NULL command:  do nothing, successfully, without requiring any input.
+* (new since 4.2.5-460-... in Vanilla) The next command has a prerequisite that is not met.
+For instance, firing a missile requires an equipped launcher and using a scroll requires being able to read (not blind, not confused, not subject to amnesia, and the current grid is seen).
+* (new since 4.2.5-460-... in Vanilla) A scan of the equipped items found an inscription requiring a confirmation (either '^*' to confirm for any action or '^' followed by the next command's key) and that confirmation was denied.

+Since 4.2.5-455-... in Vanilla, if the first key in a keymap's action is ESCAPE, the keymap's trigger can break out of a prompt for a direction, a target, an object, a spell, a curse, or an effect.
+It will not break out of a prompt for a string (for instance when inscribing an object or adding a note) or prompts for a key (for instance, yes/no prompts, the symbol for monsters to banish, the symbol to identify with ``/``, or the key specified for ``^`` to pass along with the control modifier).
+The rest of the keymap's action will not be used after breaking out of the prompt.
+As an example, a mage has F1 as the trigger for the action '[ESCAPE]m1a'.
+If the game is prompting for a direction, that mage can press F1 to break out of the prompt, but the Magic Missile spell will not be cast.
+The mage would have to press F1 again, for the spell to be cast.

 Colours
 =======